Ran Min: After Shi Hu's death

-As the non-Chinese tribes continued fleeing Yecheng, Ran Min realized that he would not be able to use the Jie and other "Hu" (胡; Barbarians) people, so he issued an order to the ethnic Han according to which each civil servant who killed one Hu and brought his head to him would be promoted in rank by three degrees, and a military officer would be transferred to the service at his Supreme Command.
+As the non-Chinese tribes continued fleeing Yecheng, Ran Min realized that he would not be able to use the Jie and other Hu (胡; mainly tribes of Xiongnu background) people, so he issued an order to the ethnic Han according to which each civil servant who killed one Hu and brought his head to him would be promoted in rank by three degrees, and a military officer would be transferred to the service at his Supreme Command.
 Ran Min himself led the Han in killing the Jie and Hu without regard for wealth, sex or age; during the day tens of thousands of heads were severed.
 Troop commanders in various parts of the state also received a rescript from Ran Min to purge the Hu soldiers under their command.
 In total over 200,000 people were killed; it was recorded that "corpses were piled outside the city walls, where they were all eaten by jackals, wolves, and wild dogs."
 Among the people who died in the massacre, many were in fact ethnic Han who had high big noses, deep-set eyes and thick full beards, which were considered by people of that time to be the indicators of non-Han.
 This massacre by Ran Min has an adverse effect to the ethnic Jie population.

-In the first month of the year of 350 AD, Ran Min wanted to "eliminate the traces of the Shi family" and used the prophecy of "After Zhao, come Li," as an excuse to change the country's name to "Wey" (衞), change his own surname to "Li", implement a general amnesty, and change the reign era to Qinglong.
+In the first month of the Chinese year 350 (Note: corresponding to 25 Jan to 22 Feb 350 in the Julian calendar), Ran Min wanted to "eliminate the traces of the Shi family" and used the prophecy of "After Zhao, come Li," as an excuse to change the country's name to "Wey" (衞), change his own surname to "Li", implement a general amnesty, and change the reign era to Qinglong.
 Some researchers believe that Ran Min's move was "still for the purpose of continuing the great unity of the Later Zhao Dynasty and maintaining the system of governance."
 However, the changes were received negatively as many of the imperial family members and generals fled Yecheng to join Shi Zhi, who soon proclaimed himself the new Emperor of Zhao at Xiangguo.

 At this time, Shi Kun, Zhang Ju, and Wang Lang led an army of 70,000 to attack Yecheng.
 Ran Min led over a thousand cavalrymen to resist them in the north of the city.
 Ran Min, armed with a double-edged spear, charged forward.
-Shi Kun forces were completely crushed, leaving with 3,000 rebels heads taken.
+Shi Kun's forces were completely crushed, leaving with 3,000 rebel heads taken.
 Subsequently, Ran Min and Li Nong led 30,000 cavalrymen to attack Zhang Hedu, who occupied Shidu.
-In the intercalary second month, Shi Jian secretly sent eunuchs to send a letter to Zhang Shen and others, asking them to take advantage of the situation and attack Yecheng.
+In the leap (second) month, Shi Jian secretly sent eunuchs to send a letter to Zhang Shen and others, asking them to take advantage of the situation and attack Yecheng.
 The eunuchs reported this to Ran Min and Li Nong, who returned quickly, deposed and killed Shi Jian along with 38 of Shi Hu's grandsons.
 The Shi clan in Yecheng was completely wiped out.